Melvin Edwards, David Max Horowitz, & Fred Moten in Conversation

 David Max Horowitz

-David Max Horowitz joined the curatorial staff in 2015 and specializes in postwar art and the histories and legacies of abstraction.
+David Max Horowitz joined the curatorial staff at the Guggenheim in 2015 and specializes in postwar art and the histories and legacies of abstraction.
 He was the curator of Jean Dubuffet: Ardent Celebration (Guggenheim Bilbao, 2022) and Marking Time: Process in Minimal Abstraction (2019–21), as well as the cocurator of R. H. Quaytman + ×, Chapter 34 (2018–19).
 He served on the curatorial teams for Hilma af Klint: Paintings for the Future (2018–19), Guggenheim Collection: Brancusi (2017–21), Agnes Martin (2016–17), and Guggenheim Collection: Early Modernism (2016–17).

 Horowitz’s writing has been featured in the catalogues Kandinsky’s Universe: Geometric Abstraction in the 20th Century (2025), Harmony and Dissonance: Orphism in Paris, 1910–1930 (2024), Hilma af Klint (2024), Alex Katz: Gathering (2022), Joan Mitchell (2021), and Hilma af Klint: Paintings for the Future (2018), as well as in the revised edition of Guggenheim Museum Collection: A to Z (2019).
 He works closely on the stewardship of the collection and is one of the organizing curators for the Young Collectors Council.
 He holds a BA in English language and literature from the University of Maryland, College Park, and an interdisciplinary MLA from Johns Hopkins University.

-• Pace Live — Melvin Edwards, David Max Horowitz & Fred Moten in Conversation, Mar 18, 2026
+• Pace Live — Melvin Edwards, Fred Moten & David Max Horowitz in Conversation, Mar 18, 2026